Songwriting

 (I probably should've warned them there was a possibility of sudden death and resurrection!)

 My initial recovery was grueling.
 I had to retrain my brain to do simple things, like brushing my teeth.
 This felt like an especially cruel twist, given that I was a dental assistant at the time.
-I felt like I'd lost so much of who I was.
-I feared the losses were permanent, and some were.
-After about 2 years of constant improvement, I regained most of the functions I'd lost, but my dental assisting career was over.
+I felt like a shell of who I'd been.
+After about 2 years of constant improvement, I regained most of the functions I'd lost, but my dental assisting career was long since over.

 ...And Opens a Window